-If the band wishes to adopt its own constitution, it must attach a copy.
+If the band wishes to adopt its constitution, it must attach a copy.
 Please note that it must address the required items outlined in the Model Constitution.
-It may instead choose to adopt the Model Constitution from NSW Fair Trading but please note that the constitution is an important document and must be adhered to;
+It may instead choose to adopt the Model Constitution from NSW Fair Trading.
+Please note that the constitution is an important document and must be adhered to;

 Following incorporation, bands should consider: